Upgrading vs. downgrading your credit card

 • Credit card upgrades and downgrades are types of product changes.

 • The terms “upgrade” and “downgrade” can be misleading.
-Swapping your current card for one with fewer rewards and a lower annual fee, for example, can still be an improvement if it’s a better match for your needs and spending habits.
+Swapping your card for one with fewer rewards and a lower annual fee, for example, can still be an improvement if it’s a better match for your needs and spending habits.

 See if you’re pre-approved